 This way, we process your personal data if you use our customer service (article 6 paragraph 1 b), f)): In order to process your customer inquiries and user complaints, we require personal master data, contact data as well as the contents of the inquiries/complaints.
 Your IP address, e-mail address, and your request will be processed with Zendesk.
 You enter the e-mail address actively when creating the ticket in the help area.
 We store this data as long as your account exists.
 On Readme.io you can read technical details about our service.
 If you leave comments there, your e-mail address may be passed on to Readme.io.

 Below we describe how your personal data is processed using tracking technologies to analyze and optimize our services and for advertising purposes.

 The description of the tracking procedures also includes information on how you can prevent or object to data processing.
 Please note that the so-called “Opt-out”, i.e. the rejection of processing, is usually stored via cookies.
 If you use our services via a new terminal or in another browser, or if you have deleted the cookies set by your browser, you must declare your rejection again.

 (1) Purposes of the processing

-The analysis of user behavior via tracking helps us to check the effectiveness of our services, to optimize and adapt them to the needs of the users and to correct errors.
-It also serves to statistically determine characteristic values about the use of our services (range, intensity of use, surfing behavior of users) – on the basis of uniform standard procedures – and in this way to obtain market-wide comparable values.
+The analysis of user behavior via tracking helps us to check the effectiveness of our services, to optimize and adapt them to the needs of the users, and to correct errors.
+It also serves to statistically determine characteristic values about the use of our services (range, the intensity of use, surfing behavior of users) – on the basis of uniform standard procedures – and in this way to obtain market-wide comparable values.

 Tracking to measure the success of advertising campaigns serves to optimize our ads for the future and enables marketers and advertisers to optimize their ads accordingly.
-The purpose of tracking to optimize the display of advertising is to show users advertising tailored to their interests, to increase the success of advertising and consequently advertising revenues.
+The purpose of tracking to optimize the display of advertising is to show users advertising tailored to their interests, to increase the success of advertising, and consequently advertising revenues.